 Argentina agreed to let the refugees disembark temporarily following emergency negotiations.
 The JDC had to guarantee maintenance costs while the Jews were confined to an immigrant station in Buenos Aires.
 But the reprieve was short-lived as Argentina announced it would send the Jews back to Europe aboard the Cabo de Hornos.
 Passengers held Paraguayan visas but were denied permission to cross Buenos Aires to take the river boat to Paraguay.
 The captain of the Cabo de Hornos, Jose Lanz Mayro, said he was unsure he would reach Spain with his Jewish passengers “since the majority prefer suicide to the somber future awaiting them.”
 The Jews got a break when the Dutch admitted them on Curacao until permanent homes could be found.

 POSTSCRIPT: The struggle aboard the SS St. Louis continued after its Jewish passengers disembarked in Belgium in 1939.
 After completing summer cruises in the Caribbean, the ship was at sea without passengers when war was declared on Sept.
 3. Captain Gustav Schroeder, left, commanded two daring voyages to return the St. Louis to its homeport in Hamburg, Germany.
-He slipped past the British blockade to reach safety in Murmansk, Russia, then four months later set out for Hamburg.
+He slipped past the British blockade to reach safety in Murmansk, Russia.
+Four months later he set out for Hamburg.
 He arrived on New Year’s Day.

 Schroeder never returned to sea again.
 The St. Louis was heavily damaged by Allied bombs in 1944 and six years later was sold for scrap.
-After the war Schroeder struggled to make a living as a writer and the surviving Jewish passengers sent him food and clothing.
+After the war Schroeder, struggling to make a living as a writer, was sent food and clothing by his Jewish passengers.
 The Jews’ testimony also helped acquit him of Nazi affiliation.
 Schroeder refused to abandon the Jews at sea and his kindness was not forgotten.
 He received a medal from the West German government in 1957, two years before his death, for saving Jewish lives.
 In 1993 he was honored as “Righteous Among the Nations” at the Yad Vashem Holocaust Memorial in Israel.